Dr. Kaitlin Bove, Pierce College | Puyallup, Washington, USA

 Dr. Courtney Snyder is Associate Director of Bands and Assistant Professor of Conducting at the University of Michigan where she directs the Concert Band, teaches conducting, and directs the Michigan Youth Symphonic Band.
 Under her direction, the Concert Band was invited to perform at the College Band Directors Association North-Central Division Conference.
 Previously, Snyder served as the Assistant Director of Bands and Director of Athletic Bands at the University of Nebraska-Omaha.
 While in Omaha, Snyder was Music Director for the Nebraska Wind Symphony, which also under her direction, was invited to perform at the Nebraska State Bandmasters Association Annual Conference.
 Snyder is published in The Instrumentalist, Music Educators Journal, several volumes of Teaching Music Through Performance in Band, School Band & Orchestra Magazine, and Association of Concert Bands Journal.
 She earned 2nd Place of the 2017-2018 American Prize in Conducting, Band/Wind Ensemble Division Competition and was awarded the “Citation of Excellence” award by the National Band.
 Prior to directing college ensembles, Snyder taught high school and middle school band and orchestra in the Michigan public schools.
 She is President-Elect of Women Band Directors International.

-Ogechi Ukazu is currently the Visiting Instructor of Instrumental Music at the University of Mary Hardin-Baylor in Belton, Texas.
-Prior to this appointment, Ms. Ukazu spent 10 years as a Band Director in both middle and high schools in the Houston area.
+Ogechi Ukazu is a doctoral candidate at University of Texas in Austin where she is a teaching assistant with the UT band program.
+Prior to this position, she served as Visiting Instructor of Instrumental Music at the University of Mary Hardin-Baylor in Belton, Texas.
+Ms. Ukazu spent 10 years as a Band Director in both middle and high schools in the Houston area.
 She holds a Bachelor’s Degree in Music Education from the University of Houston and a Master’s Degree in Conducting from Sam Houston State University.
 In 2011, the Claughton Middle School Symphonic Band, under the direction of Ms. Ukazu, performed at the Midwest International Band & Orchestra Clinic.
 Ms. Ukazu is an avid proponent of quality music education for all students and has presented on music education advocacy at workshops and clinics around the state of Texas.

 Dr. Tonya Mitchell is the Assistant Director of Bands and Associate Director of Athletic Bands at the University of South Carolina.
 There, she assists with the Carolina Band, directs the women’s basketball band, and conducts the University Band.
 Dr. Mitchell also teaches courses in the music education department and oversees student teachers.
 Dr. Mitchell received her Bachelor of Music Education degree with a minor in wind conducting from Indiana University where she was also drum major of the Marching Hundred.
 She holds a Master of Music Education degree from the University of Georgia, and a Doctor of Musical Arts in Wind Conducting degree from the University of Kansas.
 Dr. Mitchell is a frequent adjudicator, clinician, and speaker.
 As a proponent of new music, she led the consortium and premiere of Aaron Perrine’s Beneath a Canvas of with the University of Kansas Wind Ensemble to complete her doctoral studies.
 Her research on Joan Tower’s Fanfares for the Uncommon Woman is published in the Alta Musica journal; she also presented this research at the International Society for the Promotion of Wind Band in Oberwölz, Austria.
 Additionally, Dr. Mitchell serves as New Music Editor for the Women Band Director’s International Journal.
 As a champion for women in music, she was honored to speak in the 2018 Tau Beta Sigma Women in Music series.